Skip to main content

 Making the decision

 The worst decision is no decision.
-Every sprint that passes without dedicated QA is a sprint where your developers are testing instead of building, and where bugs are accumulating in production.
-Whether you hire or partner, the important thing is to create the separation between building and verifying that produces better outcomes for both activities.
+Every sprint that passes under-resourced is a sprint where your team is stretched thin instead of shipping with confidence, and where work is accumulating in the backlog.
+Whether you build, hire, or augment, the important thing is to add the capacity and the separation between building and verifying that produces better outcomes for both activities.

-If your team is under 20 engineers and you are weighing these options today, a managed QA partner is typically the fastest path to impact.
-You can start in days, adjust scope as you learn what coverage you need, and transition to a hybrid model when the team is large enough to support a full-time hire.
+If your team is under 20 engineers and you are weighing these options today, AUGMENT is typically the fastest path to impact.
+You can start in days, adjust scope as you learn what you need, and transition to a hybrid model when the team is large enough to support a full-time hire.
 The flexibility to start fast and iterate is usually more valuable than the theoretical benefits of a hire you have not made yet.

-Take a look at how Pinpoint works as a managed QA partner to see whether the model fits your team's current stage and needs.
+Take a look at how Pinpoint works to see how you assign AUGMENT work the same way you assign your own team, and whether the model fits your current stage and needs.

 Ready to level up your QA?